blobfysh/Lootcord/README.md

 ## Self-hosting when?
 Although I'm sure it can be done, self-hosting is not one of my priorites at the moment.
 Maybe for a future update.

+(Alternatively, if you know how to host it but just need the config json, contact me on Discord and I will send you trivia, scramble, and the example config files. **blobfysh#4679**)